Toothed Heath Moth

 (Photo: courtesy of Mark Heath, Perth, Western Australia)

-The adult moths of this species have forewings that are greyish brown each with complex black and brown markings.
+The adult moths have forewings that are greyish brown each with complex black and brown markings.
 The hindwings are plainer grey-brown with a few dark markings.
 The moths normally rest with the forewings covering the hindwings.
 The females have thread-like antennae.
 The males have antennae with a feather-like fringe on one side.
 The wingspan is about 2.5 cms.

 The species has been found in